Docs / Meeting Recording / Whisper Models

 Select the active model

-If you have both models downloaded, select which one to use for future recordings.
+If you have multiple models downloaded, select which one to use for future recordings.
 You can switch between them at any time — the change takes effect on the next recording.

 How transcription works

-When a recording starts, QuickContract launches the whisper-cpp sidecar binary with the selected model loaded into memory.
-Audio from both the system and microphone streams is fed to whisper-cpp in 10-second chunks.
+When a recording starts, QuickContract either launches the whisper-cpp sidecar (local mode) or prepares the cloud connection.
+Audio from both the system and microphone streams is processed in 10-second chunks.
 Each chunk is transcribed independently and appended to the running transcript with its speaker label ("me" or "them") and timestamp.

 Because each chunk is small and self-contained, a transcription error in one segment doesn't affect subsequent ones.
-If a chunk contains silence or unintelligible audio, whisper-cpp simply returns an empty result and moves on.
+If a chunk contains silence or unintelligible audio, the transcriber simply returns an empty result and moves on.

 Storage and management